Life insurance, as the term simply states, is insurance on your life.

 The Different Types of Life Insurance Policies

 You craft a policy based on your family’s needs and goals.
-Your plan can be simple or complex.
 To understand your options, it’s best to focus on the three most popular types of life insurance policies: term, universal, and whole life insurance.
 Each plan differs in its mission, costs, and benefits.

 1. Term Life Insurance